sedwards2009/extraterm/docs/guide.md

 Using the `--save` or `-s` option `from` can directly write the frame contents to disk using the file's original filename.

-## Executing Commands from Cursor Mode

-Command output in a frame can be edited directly.
-Extraterm also has some shortcuts to make this capability even more useful.

-* `Ctrl+Enter` will type the currently selected text into the shell.
-* `Ctrl+Shift+Enter` will type the currently select text into the shell and press the enter key.
-Effectively it executes the selection in the shell.
-Use with care.

 -----------

 # Splits and Panes

 Each terminal is contained in its own tab.
-New tabs can be opened by clicking on the new tab button '+' up in the tab bar, or using `Ctrl+Shift+T`.
-Tabs can be 'split' half horizontally or vertically using the `Horizontal Split` and `Vertical Split` commands which can be found in the [Command Palette](#command-palette).
+Tabs can be arranged, 'split', horizontally or vertically using the `Horizontal Split` and `Vertical Split` commands in the [Command Palette](#command-palette).
 When a tab is split, it is moved to the side and the Pane Menu appears in the remaining space or 'pane'.
 The menu allows you to create a new terminal, more splits or to close the pane.

 ![Tiling and panes](splits_and_panes.png)

+Tabs can be dragged in and out of windows into their own independent windows.
+They can also be dragged to split and tile them.

 ## Drag and Drop